360Learning/jquery-select-areas/README.md

  - **onLoaded** (*null*) : triggered when the event "loaded" is fired
  - **width** (*0*) : When not 0, scale the image to this width (px).
 The coordinates of the areas on the full image can be retrieved with method relativeAreas()

-## Events:
+## Events
-Two events are fired by the plugin :
+Three events are fired by the plugin:
  - **loaded** : fired when plugin is loaded
  - **changing** : fired during the modification of a selection. arguments : (event, id, areas)
  - **changed**  : fired when a selection is released. arguments : (event, id, areas)

-## Methods:
+## Methods
-Once you added a *selectAreas* plugin on an image, Several method are exposed to help you manipulate and retrieve these areas.
+Once you added a *selectAreas* plugin on an image, several method are exposed to help you manipulate and retrieve these areas:
  - **areas ()** : returns an array of areas
  - **relativeAreas ()** : returns an array of areas, with their size and coordinates on the original image (see option width).
 Equal to areas() when the image is displayed in full size.
  - **add (options)** : add an area